Marmatee/hexeniisite/README.md

 ## Compatibility
 - Works 100% in Chrome and Opera
 - Works to a perfectly useable level in IE, Firefox and Edge
-- ~Mobile works fine iOS and apparently Android too~
+- Mobile works fine in iOS (working on dedicated) and apparently Android too
 - Safari on Mac looks a like a mess, need to write CSS for it

 ## Mobile